Things to do while in Bucharest, handpicked by locals

 You can go bar-hopping in hundreds of contemporary themed bars in the Old Town and then immediately fall into a traditional tavern where a violinist plays Romanian ballads for you, while you enjoy the traditional ‘sarmale’ wraps.

 There are plenty of different things to do and see while in Bucharest.
-We’ve selected the must-do’s and must-see’s by asking local contributors which are their favourites.
+We’ve selected the must-do’s and must-see’s by asking local contributors which are their favorites.

 Valley of the Kings